 Design TeamJörg Finkbeiner, Klaus Günter

-From the architect.
+Text description provided by the architects.
 The Kiosk is located in the Park of the Bundesgartenschau in Potsdam, Germany.
 As an extension to an existing café it is selling ice cream, lemonade and coffee.

 The environment of the park was basis of the conception to work with a natural unrefined material.
 This material itself should define the design of the kiosk and provide the structural support.